 What if you could combine stress-free shopping, environmental activism, and tea drinking?
 You can!
 And you absolutely should!
 Snuggle up on your couch, find Tea Associates online, and choose your blend.
 Preferably whilst sipping an interim beverage from your favourite cup.

 Bendigo-based business Tea Associates is tea drinking culture personified.
-Founder Kerry McCuskey talks about ‘the art of enjoying a cup of tea’.
+Founder, Kerry, and her dietitian daughter, Jordy, talk about ‘the art of enjoying a cup of tea’.
 And it is an art.
-It’s about slowing down, being present, being still, taking time to dream and breathe and regroup.
-Humans need tea, and all the myriad benefits that come with enjoying it.
+It’s about slowing down, practicing self-care, connecting with loved ones, and taking the time to re-group in our busy lives.
+Jordy has a wealth of nutrition knowledge and shares how tea is more than just a drink.
+With so many researched benefits for health and wellbeing, our daily cup of tea is something to enjoy every day, not only on special occasions.
 It is lovely to find a business that takes that slow, mindful ethos and expands it across its more commercial activities.

 That’s a lot of habitat, a solid investment in the future, and a gesture of love to the country that supports the business.